yurigushiken/export-google-workspace-shared-drive/readme.md

+# Google Workspace Shared Drive Export Modified Script

-Thank you to fariazz for the original script.
+Thank you 'fariazz' for the original script.

 Improvements in this project: